Home / Guides / Palworld Admin Commands

 Every Palworld admin command that actually exists — authentication, moderation, teleport, server lifecycle, and live settings — plus full RCON and REST API setup.
 Written for people who'd rather skim than scroll, and checked against the current build so you're not pasting commands that quietly got removed two patches ago.

-Verified against the Sakurajima patch · last checked May 2026
+Verified against v0.7.3 (current patch) · last checked June 2026

 Jump to a section